DevTools for Alpine.js

 Yep.
 You can manage your activations right from the extension or your account.
 Super useful if you're switching machines or handling licenses for a team.

-No. You only need an account if you're buying a license.
+No, you only need an account if you're buying a license.

 The extension itself is using only a license key, no login required.